Equestrian Order of the Holy Sepulchre of Jerusalem

 Today we will begin by travel along the Valley of Elah, where the famous encounter between David and Goliath has taken place, finally reaching Deir Rafat Monastery.
 This Monastery is dedicated to Our Lady of Palestine, Patroness of the Order.
 The Latin Patriarchate, Luigi Barlassina, established this Monastery in 1927.
 The facade in the Convent Church bears the Latin inscription "Reginae Palaestinae", meaning "to the Queen of Palestine".
 It carries a six (6) meter statue of the Virgin Mary.
 The Church ceiling is decorated with a painting showing angels carrying banners with the first words of the "Hail Mary" prayer in 280 languages.
 We will celebrate Mass here, before continuing on to the Israel Museum which houses the temple to which Jesus was Presented (Luke 2:22).
 Your group will visit a model of the Second Temple, as it was in the time of Jesus, as well as viewing the Shrine of the Book (where the Dead Sea Scrolls are on display).
 After lunch we will make a short drive taking us to the village of Ein Karem, the birthplace of John the Baptist, to visit the Church.
 This will be followed by a stop to the Shepherds Fields in Bethlehem.
 The caves have soot marks of the fires that shepherd's lit to keep warm while watching over their flocks.
 Return drive back to your Five Star Hotel for dinner and overnight.

-Day 7, Tuesday, April 12: Jerusalem – Bethlehem - Holy Child Program – Church of the Nativity - Solemn Entry - Audience with the Latin Patriarchate - Pilgrim Shell Ceremony
+Day 7, Tuesday, April 12: Jerusalem – Bethlehem - Holy Child Program – Church of the Nativity - Audience with the Latin Patriarchate - Pilgrim Shell Ceremony

 Theme: The Visitation & Nativity

 We will start the day with an early breakfast, and then make our way to Bethlehem and visit the Holy Child Program – a school for children that the Order has directly funded.
 After meeting with the Franciscan Sisters who run the school, we will take a tour, followed by a meeting with the students.
 From there, we will depart to the Manger Square, which stands in front of one of the oldest Christian Churches, the Church of the Nativity.
 Enter the Church and make your way down to the Grotto of the Nativity which marks the spot of Jesus' birth.
 Just beneath the Altar, there is a silver star with the Latin inscription: HIC DE VIRGINE MARIA JESUS CHRISTUS NATUS (Here Jesus Christ was born to the Virgin Mary.)
 We will celebrated the Liturgy in the Church of the Nativity, and then return to our Hotel to dress in our Vestments.
-We proceed to the Church of the Holy Sepulcher for Solemn Entry, followed by making our way to the Office of the Latin Patriarchate of Jerusalem, where all Knights and Dames will receive the Pilgrim Shell from the Latin Patriarchate, Pierbattista Pizzaballa.
+We proceed to make our way to the Office of the Latin Patriarchate of Jerusalem, where all Knights and Dames will receive the Pilgrim Shell from the Latin Patriarchate, Pierbattista Pizzaballa.
 Return to our Hotel to change, and then make our way to Notre Dame for a Rooftop Dinner, then return to the Hotel for overnight.

 Day 8, Wednesday, April 13: Jerusalem - Bethany - Mt. of Olives - Mt.
 Zion - Jerusalem